 There’s so many Snowman activities for kids to make, but this clothespin snowman craft idea is ‘snow’ adorable!

 Whenever we find a thematic craft for kids activity we always look for some ‘sneaky’ educational aspect as well, just to make it extra worthwhile!
 So when we saw these snowmen pegs we knew they’d be perfect for our Snowman clip cards!

-Our kids love using clip cards to help them practice and consolidate their understandings.
-Because they are hands-on they don’t always realise they are learning!
+Our kids love using clip cards to help them practice and consolidate what they have been learning.
+They are really engaged and because they are hands-on activities they don’t always realise that they are learning!

-Clip card activities are also great for building fine motor strength and are excellent activities for independent or partner work learning stations.
+We love using clip card activities because they are also great for building fine motor strength.
+They are an excellent activity for independent work or partner learning stations.

 *This post contains affiliate links.
 APTR may receive a small commission for referring your purchase, at no extra cost to you.
 Thanks for supporting us!

 With just a few cheap supplies, leftover craft scraps and some creativity you or your kids can make this clothe spin snowman craft in no time at all!

 - wooden clothespins